 We try hard to write reliable code.
 We write test cases, we review code, we document best practices and we have a style guide that helps us keep code consistent.

 We stick to promises and guarantees as much as possible.
-We don't break APIs and we don't abandon support for old systems.
+We do not break APIs and we do not abandon support for old systems.

 We act like adults.
 We can be silly and we can joke around, but we do it responsibly and we follow our Code of Conduct.
 Everyone should be able to even trust us to behave.